-To address these limitations, we introduce a novel framework that enhances text-to-image diffusion models by integrating a graph-based RAG system.
-Our approach dynamically retrieves relevant textual information from a structured knowledge graph, enhancing the model's capabilities to generate concepts beyond its training data.
-This enhancement improves the accuracy, consistency, context-awareness, and interpretability of generated representations, enabling diffusion models to produce coherent, context-rich images without extra user input or costly manual fine-tuning.
-Our framework is highly versatile and compatible with multiple diffusion models, including Flux \cite{esser2024scaling}, Stable Diffusion \cite{rombach2022high}, Dall-E \cite{dalle3_2023} and ControlNet \cite{controlnet}.
-While it enhances the capabilities of T2I models by enabling them to generate images with greater accuracy and detail, it also offers additional functionality in ControlNet by incorporating contextual information during image editing.
-This expanded capacity allows the model to refine existing visuals with greater precision, making it exceptionally flexible for a wide range of tasks.
-Furthermore, we propose a RAG-driven self-correction approach that iteratively refines images to ensure alignment across multiple aspects, such as appearance traits, narrative coherence, and cultural representation.
-Unlike prior self-correcting methods \cite{wu2024SLD} that rely solely on pre-trained LLMs and are constrained by their knowledge limits, our approach leverages RAG to continuously expand the contextual scope, dynamically correcting and aligning images to meet complex, multi-layered semantic expectations.
-This refinement process enables our framework to achieve a level of accuracy and coherence previously unattainable in generative image modeling.
+To address these limitations, we propose a novel framework that augments T2I diffusion models with a graph-based RAG system.
+Our approach dynamically retrieves structured textual context from a knowledge graph, enabling diffusion models to generate semantically rich, contextually grounded images, even for rare or unseen concepts beyond their training data.
+This integration enhances not only the accuracy and consistency of generations, but also their interpretability and cultural fidelity without requiring additional user input or fine-tuning.
+The framework is model-agnostic and compatible with popular diffusion systems, including Flux \cite{esser2024scaling}, Stable Diffusion \cite{rombach2022high}, DALL·E \cite{dalle3_2023}, and ControlNet \cite{zhang2023adding}.
+Beyond generation, it also improves image editing within ControlNet by injecting contextual cues into the editing prompt, enabling finer control and semantic precision.
+Additionally, we introduce a self-correction mechanism (SRD) that iteratively refines outputs based on vision-language alignment across key dimensions such as appearance, narrative coherence, and cultural relevance.
+Unlike prior self-correcting methods \cite{wu2024self, zhuo2025reflection} that rely on the static internal knowledge of pretrained LLMs, our RAG-driven loop dynamically expands the contextual window, allowing for structured, multi-aspect refinement.
+This leads to significantly improved fidelity and semantic alignment, pushing the boundaries of interpretable and controllable generative modeling.
+Our contributions are as follows: